 The Content Courses

-While learner may technically take the courses in any order, it is strongly recommended that learners begin the program with an Entry Point Course, denoted by an asterisk (*) below, and that you familiarize yourself with course prerequisites before beginning any course.
+While learners may technically take the courses in any order, it is strongly recommended that you begin the program with an Entry Point Course (denoted by an asterisk (*) and bold typeface below), and that you familiarize yourself with course prerequisites before beginning any course.
 Most learners take the program's five Content Courses in the following sequence:

 - *15.415.1x Foundations of Modern Finance I